 The sugar wax itself is biodegradable and compostable, since it is all natural!

-Wash and reuse the jar, or if you’re in Seattle, donate your reused jars to us at Eco Collective!
+Wash and reuse the jar.
 If need be, recycle your jar.

 Tried several times without success.
 Unable to remove the wax without just getting in the shower and after still had sticky residue.
 I was not able to actually remove any hair.